Texas A&M College of Dentistry

 - Three semester hours of Biochemistry

-- Fourteen semester hours of Biology -- (minimum) 12 hours of lecture and 2 hours of formal laboratory.
+- Eighteen semester hours of Biology -- (minimum) 15 hours of lecture and 3 hours of formal laboratory.

 No course should be planned for Summer Session 2 of year of entry as it conflicts with our start date.

-Anatomy, Physiology, Microbiology, Neuroscience, Histology, Cellular and Molecular Biology, Immunology, Embryology and Biochemistry II are suggested to strengthen the student's science background.
+Histology, Neuroscience, Cellular and Molecular Biology, Immunology and Biochemistry II are suggested to strengthen the student's science background.

 What major fields of study are preferred?